 After piecing together some of what’s happening on the area you’re hoping to fish, it’s time to then pay more attention to lure choices.
 If you’re fishing fast water you’re likely to need a heavier line so that the water won’t run with your lure too much and make the presentation look unnatural.
 That narrows down your choices with lures also.
 As you’ll have to use something that fits the line.

 Still water areas like lakes and reservoirs leave you more open in terms of lure choice.
-Here you can try lures like jigs, crankbaits, soft-body worms, and tubes, experimenting until something really sticks out in terms of both yours and the bass’ preference.
+Here you can try lures like jigs, crankbaits, live bait, soft-body worms, and tubes, experimenting until something really sticks out in terms of both yours and the bass’ preference.

 In water where there are a lot of minnow or shad, it’s going to make sense to choose a lure body that mimics that species.
 In colder water, you might want a soft-body lure that mimics a crayfish or worm.
 It’s mainly about matching what the usual food source is to how your lure looks and moves.